 Learning resources may be recommended for inclusion in the library by students, faculty, or staff.
 Final decisions on resource acquisitions are made by the Librarian.
 This practice ensures the inclusion of materials that are appropriate to the academic needs of the College as well as meeting the wishes of the library's patrons.
 Acquisitions are governed by the John A. Gupton College Book Selection Criteria, which can be found in the Educational Support Services Manual.
 Library resources consist of books, journals, audio-visual media, and computer software.
 Currently, 5,200 items have been cataloged by Anglo-American Cataloging Rules and arranged by Dewey Decimal classification.
 The journals and magazines are also organized in alphabetical order by the publication title.
-Titles within the Library's collection is searchable from any computer via LibraryWorld.com.
+Titles within the Library's collection are searchable from any computer via LibraryWorld.com.
 The physical items within the library's collection may be searched by title, author, subject, and ISBN.
 The students receive information on the use of the library as part of the Orientation presentation for new students.
 Instruction in library orientation and access is also provided in class lectures and on an individual basis as needed by any student or member of the faculty.
 The library computers provide access to the Internet.
-The College has a reciprocal agreement with Tennessee State University Library.
 NewsBank and the Tennessee Electronic Library provide electronic bibliographic databases that are rich in funeral service and other social issues.